shakacode/webpacker_lite/README.md

 ![Gem Version](https://badge.fury.io/rb/webpacker_lite.svg)

 Webpacker Lite provides the webpack enabled asset helpers from [Webpacker](https://github.com/rails/webpacker).
 [React on Rails](https://github.com/shakacode/react_on_rails) version 8 and greater defaults to using Webpacker Lite.

+If you like this project, show your support by giving us a star!

 # NEWS